jsa-aerial/hanami/README.md

 * `:header-fn` a parameterless function which is intended to perform layout of an application's [header](#header) [area](#framework-overview)

 * `:instrumentor-fn` A function `(fn[{:keys [tabid spec opts]}] ...)` which is used to implement custom external instrumentation for visualizations.
 Instrumentation are active components and typically will be re-com components.
 See [barchart example](#instrumented-barchart) for an example.
-Also, CLJS `aerial.hanami.core` has a 'rich comment' which gives a couple full examples.
+Also, CLJS `aerial.hanami.core` has a 'rich' [comment](https://github.com/jsa-aerial/hanami/blob/ee5556d41033a956ef07d3971f9a506e1465fef9/src/cljs/aerial/hanami/core.cljs#L694) which gives a couple full examples.
 The `default-instrumentor-fn` is a no-op.

+* `:frame-cb` A function `(fn ([]...) ([spec frame] ...))` which used to implement post processing of frames.
+The `[]` case is called on component update.
+The two arity case is called by [frameit](#visualization) and passed the `spec` and `frame map` containing the frame elements that will be built into a single frame and `:frameid` whose value is the HTML id for the frame.
+It must passback a `frame map`, which can be the input or a new one with some adjustments.
+Generally this is used to set up post _mounting_ processing (DOM mutation...) and the input is simply returned.
+The zero arity case is strictly intended for post mount processing.
+As an example, [Saite](https://github.com/jsa-aerial/saite#user-tabs) uses this to render LaTex via MathJax.

 ### Message system